harrydlr/MNS_DataScience_test/README.md

 The use of Convolutional Neural Networks was also explored but the performance was very poor due to the limited data available for most of the accounts in the dataset.

-I therefore decided to implement a Vector Autoregression (VAR) model.
+I therefore decided to implement a Vector Autoregression (VAR) model:
 The data is aggregated weekly, separated by negative and positive transactions, and the account balance.

 It seems appropriate to use MAPE to measure the performance of our model.
 Although it is difficult to interpret for future results, the use of the M(eDian)APE metric gives us a better idea of the performance.
 As we can see, comparing the MAPE and the MdPE, the model fails for some types of accounts.

-Future work remains to be done:
+# Future work:
 - compare the results of filling in missing dates using the interpolation method.
 - Apply the ExponentialMovingAverage(last) method proposed in the mentioned paper to treat Unevenly Spaced time series.
 - Make an exhaustive exploration of the appropriate parameters for the model.